parthcodessub/k8s-ref-patterns/patterns/argocd/README.md

     - `on-deployed` (Success)
 2. **Commit Status**: Argo CD can update your GitHub Commit/PR status with a green checkmark or red X.
 3. **Sync Wave Hooks**: Run Kubernetes Jobs on failure to post to custom webhooks.

+### 3. Sync Latency: Polling vs. Webhooks
+By default, Argo CD polls Git every 3 minutes.
+This can feel slow for developers.

+-   **Polling (Default)**: Safe but slow.
+Argo checks every 3m if the Git hash changed.
+-   **Webhooks (Recommended)**: Configure a GitHub/GitLab Webhook to ping Argo CD immediately on push.
+This triggers an instant sync (Push-Triggered Pull).
+    -   *Note*: Argo CD still **pulls** the manifest from Git to verify the signature; it does not blindly trust the payload.

 ---